dcunited001/dcunited001.github.io/_drafts/speed-of-thought-4-geometry-and-mechanics-of-information.md

   to identify "longer" and more distant pathways for inferences
   - the types of "inference" pathways are more varied and less typical

+- intelligence as the ability to identify/follow/etc longer paths through information networks/graphs
+  - most people would find these longer paths and complicated graph structures too difficult to follow or (become confident of)
+  - i have this written somewhere else in drafts, but it makes sense in this section

 - from these metrics on graphs/networks of information/knowledge,
   measures of speed, certainty, etc can be developed
   - here, time can be defined literally or the number of cycles some entity might require to make the inferences or connections

-# The Information Physics of Cultural Movements
+# The Informational Physics of Cultural Movements

 #### Information Consensus/Permanence (Matthew 5:18)